bhern154/Netflicks_Demo/README.md

 See the live demo here! [https://netflicks-demo.onrender.com](https://netflicks-demo.onrender.com)

 Note: The database is hosted by Supabase and the website is hosted by Render.
+It may take up to a minute to load the first time you visit the website.

 The goal of this project is to develop a Python full-stack web application.
 The stack includes Flask for the server-side framework, PostgreSQL as the database, SQLAlchemy for ORM (Object Relational Mapping), Jinja for templating in HTML, WTForms for user forms, and Bcrypt for securing user authentication with encryption.